unfor19/bargs/README.md

 	--secret         |  -s     [!@#%^&*?/.,[]{}+-|]  special characters
 	--language       |  -lang  [en_US.UTF-8]         default value can be a variable --password       |  -p     [REQUIRED]            Whats your password?
+	--happy          |  -hp    [REQUIRED]            Flag for indicating that youre happy --ci             |  -ci    [REQUIRED]            Flag for indicating its a CI/CD process

 [LOG] Test passed as expected
 -------------------------------------------------------